 For many, the sole purpose of marriage is to merely have a regular companion to hang out with, someone to help pay the bills, and someone to help with the household chores.
-While these are wonderful benefits of marriage, I believe God had much more in mind when he brought the two of you together.
-Your marriage is part of a much larger story.
+While these are wonderful benefits of marriage, your marriage is part of a much larger story.

 Knowing why your marriage exists and its purpose helps to navigate the many seasons and storms of life.